jeffchiudev/capstone-project/Work.md

 1300-1430: re-drawing mock-up addind color coding for easier thought of how to organize page

 1500-1600: continuing to plan out components

+2000-2130: more pondering about the structure to the page and adding components that I suspect I will need.